capital-G/supercollider-wiki/[WIP]-Reviewer-instructions.md

 ### Guideline: Stay on topic

 In the course of a PR, auxiliary discussions may arise about newly discovered issues, desired features, or even procedural (meta-review) topics.
 It is crucial that such discussions don't get in the way of reviewing the PR at hand.
-Any discussion not related to the PR should be respectfully but rapidly relocated to a more appropriate venue; this may be a new PR, an issue ticket, or a discussion thread on some other forum.
+Any discussion not related to the PR should be respectfully relocated to a more appropriate venue; this may be a new PR, an issue ticket, or a discussion thread on some other forum.